Securing Our Food: A Summer Undergraduate Research Fellowship at Virginia Tech 2017-2026

 "If you are interested in VT-REEL, but nervous at the prospect of traveling to Virginia to meet new people, I would simple say: GO FOR IT.
 Some of the best experiences in life just require a leap of faith. ...
 This is one of the most perfect opportunities to do just that.
 Throughout the summer, you are able to work with world-class researchers, renowned for their work in their field.
 It's a great experience!"

-Logan is also a co-author on a recent publication in Phytobiomes, as some of his VT-REEL data was included in the paper.
+Logan is also a co-author on a publication in Phytobiomes, as some of his VT-REEL data was included in the paper.

 Picture